Skip to content

 Shallow, by design

 A good Monday-morning check is intentionally shallow.
 If it requires deep analysis, historical forensics, or a meeting, it doesn't belong here.
 This is not the time for architecture reviews or capacity planning.
-It's a fast pass designed to surface exceptions, not explain them.

 Think of it as the operational equivalent of a pilot's walk-around.
 You're not disassembling the aircraft.
 You're looking for the things that shouldn't be true before you take off.